jeffoconnorau/AGMPowerCLI/README.md

 Install from PowerShell Gallery is the simplest approach.

-If running PowerShell 5 on Windows first run this:
+If running PowerShell 5 on Windows first run this (some older Windows OS try and use downlevel TLS which will result in possibly confusing error messages):
 ```
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```